Notice: This page requires JavaScript to function properly.

 bookHistogram

-Let’s start with a histogram.
-Histograms are used to represent frequency or probability distribution of a given variable (approximate distribution) using vertical bins of equal width (or we can call them bars).
+Histograms represent the frequency or probability distribution of a variable by using vertical bins of equal width, often referred to as bars.

 copy